-April in Forest Wines in all about natural wine.
-In conjunction with "The Real Wine Fair" we are promoting a variety of natural wines from our range.
+April 2016 in Forest Wines was all about natural wine.
+In conjunction with "The Real Wine Fair" we promoted a variety of natural wines from our range.

 The Real Wine Fair is a two day wine event celebrating artisan growers who work with minimal intervention in the vineyard and the winery.

-Over 150 growers and winemakers will be pouring and presenting their wines to consumers, wine trade professionals and members of the press.
+Over 150 growers and winemakers pour and present their wines to consumers, wine trade professionals and members of the press.

-In addition to the extensive range of wines, The Fair will also feature an array of artisan food producers, an on-site shop and a series of seminars and masterclasses on themes surrounding natural wine.
-The first day, Sunday 17th April, is open to general public and you can still get your tickets here.
+In addition to the extensive range of wines, The Fair also features an array of artisan food producers, an on-site shop and a series of seminars and masterclasses on themes surrounding natural wine.
+The first day is open to general public and you can get your tickets here.

 And Les Sauvers Binner - the estate was founded in 1770 and has been passed down though the family ever since.
 This wine is a blend of several grapes - Riesling, Sylvaner, Muscat, Pinot Gris and Auxerrois, each contributing to the overall taste.
 The result is a wine that is intense, ripe and concentrated / fresh, fruity and floral with peach, almonds and honey hints and beautiful acidity.